erdogant/distfit/docs/pages/html/_sources/Examples.rst.txt

 Make predictions
 --------------------------------------------------

-Make some predictions can with the ``predict`` function.
+The ``predict`` function will compute the probability of samples in the fitted *PDF*.
-Due to multiple testing it can occur that samples are outside the boundary of the distribution confidence interval but are not marked as significant.
+Note that, due to multiple testing approaches, it can occur that samples can be located outside the confidence interval but not marked as significant.
+See section Algorithm -> Multiple testing for more information.

 .. code:: python